Skyfall Movie Review

 Cast: Daniel Craig, Naomie Harris, Javier Bardem, Judi Dench, Ralph Fiennes, Bérénice Marlohe, Rory Kinnear & Ben Whishaw.

 US Release: 09 November 2012

 UK Release: 26 October 2012 German Release: 01 November 2012

-James Bond is aging, the British Ministry is evaluating the need of an MI6 and a dangerous man in the shadows comes out to terrorize England.
+James Bond is ageing, the British Ministry is evaluating the need for an MI6 and a dangerous man in the shadows comes out to terrorize England.
 Welcome back to my James Bond review series that will lead up to my Spectre analysis this Friday.
-Skyfall is the 50th anniversary movie of the spy series and Sam Mendes successfully reinvented this iconic character and gave him the backstory we never saw before.
+Skyfall is the 50th-anniversary movie of the spy series and Sam Mendes successfully reinvented this iconic character and gave him the backstory we never saw before.

 The constant talk and banter about Bond getting too old for the job mirrored how the ministry sees the agent program as antique and useless in modern times.
 If not during Casino Royale, it is in this spy flick where Daniel Craig proved once and for all that he is the Bond Fleming visualised in his novels.